lukehsiao/openring-rs/README.md

 - the template is provided as an argument, not read from stdin
 - we show a little progress bar
 - we fetch all feeds concurrently
+- we respect throttling and send conditional requests when using `--cache` (recommended!)
 - we allow filtering feeds with `--before`
 - we provide better error messages (via [miette](https://github.com/zkat/miette))